angrykoala/wendigo/README.md

 Assert that the first element with given selector doesn't have the expected options selected.
 Expected can be a string, if only one option is given or an array.
 The assertion will only fail if all the expected options match the selected options in the same order.

 > Css, Xpath and Dom selectors supported

+**not.global(key, value, msg)**
+Asserts that the global object (window) doesn't have the given key with the expected value.
+If not value (or undefined value) is provided, it will assert that the key doesn't exist or it is undefined.

 > Assertions related to LocalStorage can be found under LocalStorage section